Cybersecurity Bootcamp (REMOTE)

 Information Security Analyst

-This module introduces core principles that are essential to forming a security mindset, which include the CIA Triad (Confidentiality / Integrity / Availability); Defense-in-Depth; Authentication, Authorization and Accounting; and Open Web Application Security Project (OWASP).
-Also, security is a mile wide and a mile deep and this module provides an overview of the various different domains within security, which include Application Security; Network Security; Hardware Security; Physical Security; Mobile Security; Operational Security (SecOps/OpsSec); Incident Response; Identity and Access Management; Governance, Risk & Compliance (GRC); and Disaster Recovery / Business Continuity.
+This module introduces core principles that are essential to forming a security mindset, which include the CIA Triad (Confidentiality / Integrity / Availability), Defense-in-Depth, Authentication, and Authorization.
+Cybersecurity is a broad subject so this module provides a general overview of the different domains within security including Application Security, Network Security, Hardware Security, Physical Security, Mobile Security, Operational Security (SecOps/OpsSec), Incident Response, Identity and Access Management, Governance, Risk & Compliance (GRC), and Disaster Recovery / Business Continuity.

 This module focuses on how to understand, implement and manage a security program within an enterprise.
-Security professionals must have strong knowledge of how a company operates in order to implement effective security policies and procedure.
-You must understand who the company’s employees, customers, suppliers and competitors are and how digital information is created, accessed, and shared.
-Students will learn about the various compliance standards and security frameworks that are most commonly used in the industry.
+Security professionals must have strong knowledge of how a company operates to implement effective security policies and procedures.
+You must understand who the organization’s employees, customers, suppliers, and competitors are and how digital information is created, accessed, and shared.
+Students will learn about the various compliance standards and security frameworks that are most used in the industry.